 1.13.
 It is QL and QP policy to include selected films into thematic film cycles and shared film programs.
 Any film may share the bill with other films in one single slot, namely if it is a short subject.

 1.15.
-The invitation of Festival Guests is contingent on the sponsorship of private and public institutions.
+The invitation of Festivals Guests is contingent on the sponsorship of private and public institutions.
 However, QL and QP reserve the right to use a percentage of its total budget to finance a direct invitation to specific personalities, whenever the Festival Programmers feel that their presence is of utmost relevance to the event.

 1.17.
-The Artistic Director’s tasks include: management and final word upon film programming within QL and QP and associated cultural events, whether simultaneous to the Festival or not; management and final word upon QL and QP image and content of its graphic and audio-visual materials; management and final word upon QL and QP official guests and jury members.
+The Artistic Director’s tasks include: management and final word upon film programming within QL and QP and associated cultural events, whether simultaneous to the Festivals or not; management and final word upon QL and QP image and content of its graphic and audio-visual materials; management and final word upon QL and QP official guests and jury members.
 The Artistic Director selects QL and QP staff and oversees its production and operations, as well as all official relations as defined in 1.18; authority in these areas may be delegated to the Director.
-Any decision regarding the acceptance or interruption of any sponsorship/protocol between the Festival and any other institution/company must be approved by the Artistic Director.
+Any decision regarding the acceptance or interruption of any sponsorship/protocol between the Festivals and any other institution/company must be approved by the Artistic Director.

 ARTICLE TWO | FILM SELECTION

 2.1.
-QL and QP programme documentaries, fiction, experimental and animated films, be they feature length or short subjects.
+QL and QP programme documentaries, fiction, docu-fiction, experimental and animated films, be they feature length or short subjects.
 Acceptable formats are: 35mm, DCP, or Hi-Res Digital File.
 If a selected film is only available in a different format, QL and QP will try to negotiate the best solution with the rights holder of the film in question, in order to properly screen it.
-Whenever QL and QP have to pay for a transfer copy of the film, compatible with the screening formats, the Festival will be considered the legal owner of this copy, while any and all legal representation, distribution or screening rights over the copy remain with the original holders.
+Whenever QL and QP must pay for a transfer copy of the film, compatible with the screening formats, the Festivals will be considered the legal owner of this copy, while any and all legal representation, distribution or screening rights over the copy remain with the original holders.

 2.2.
 QL and QP consider a short subject any film with a length lower or equal to 44 minutes, and a feature any film with a length higher or equal to 45 minutes.
-Festival Programmers are, nonetheless, free to disregard this parameter, if by analysing the film plot, they decide otherwise.
+Festivals Programmers are, nonetheless, free to disregard this parameter, if by analysing the film plot, they decide otherwise.

 2.3.
 If a selected film is spoken in a language other than English, the film copy must be subtitled in English.

 2.5.
 QL and QP select films by direct invitation to the rights holder.
 The film’s screening is subject to negotiation of screening fee and copy availability for the period in which the Festivals take place.
 The maximum screening fee paid by QL or QP per film is 500.00€ (five hundred Euros).
 It is QL and QP policy to negotiate the lowest screening fee possible up to this value.
-The aforementioned fee may be exceptionally exceeded whenever a Festival sponsor, public or private, takes direct responsibility for the total or partial payment of the screening fee of the film, or in the case that the Festival Programmers deem the film as exceptionally relevant.
+The aforementioned fee may be exceptionally exceeded whenever a Festivals sponsor, public or private, takes direct responsibility for the total or partial payment of the screening fee of the film, or in the case that the Festivals Programmers deem the film as exceptionally relevant.

 2.6.
-The import and export of print copies of the films programmed by direct invitation of QL or QP is to be paid in full by the Festival, unless the print is in circulation between Festivals, in which case QL and QP will only pay for either the import or the export duties of the print, but never both.
+The import and export of print copies of the films programmed by direct invitation of QL or QP is to be paid in full by the Festivals, unless the print is in circulation between Festivals, in which case QL and QP will only pay for either the import or the export duties of the print, but never both.

 2.7.
 No cuts or changes in any film will be made for its public screening, for any reason.
 Each film will be screened in the best technical conditions available.